code-not-found/code-not-found.github.io/_posts/sping-ws/2016-10-12-spring-ws-soap-web-service-consumer-provider-wsdl-example.md

 [INFO] ------------------------------------------------------------------------
 ```

-If you just want to start Spring Boot so that the endpoint is up and running, execute following Maven commmand:
+If you just want to start Spring Boot so that the endpoint is up and running, execute following Maven command:

 ``` plaintext
 mvn spring-boot:run